digitalocean/marketplace-kubernetes/docs/LISTING-README-TEMPLATE.md

 _Include in-line documentation when possible._

-_Include screen shots and images when possible_
+_Include screenshots and images when possible_

 ![alt text][image]